StarLake-Studio/SimpleWeather.Windows/README.md

    - Check that the Windows App SDK is properly installed
    - Try building with `msbuild` instead of `dotnet build`

+5. If you encounter target framework errors:
+   - Ensure that restore has run successfully
+   - Check that the RuntimeIdentifiers in the project file match your target platform
+   - Try running `dotnet restore` and `msbuild /t:Restore` before building

 ## GitHub Actions

 This repository includes GitHub Actions for automated building and packaging: